Summer Camp 2014

 1. Fill out the online application or contact us to apply by phone.
 You'll hear back from us within two weeks of submitting your application.

 2. Send your camper's Express Yourself piece: We want to know who you are and why you want to attend our Girls Rock Camp.
 The Express Yourself piece can be in any format you choose, such as a letter, story, drawing, painting, song, video, collage, etc. The purpose of the piece is to get to know our prospective campers and find out why they're excited to come to camp.
-Paper pieces should be no more than 8.5"x11" and mailed to us; digital piece emailed gabby[at]bayareagirlsrockcamp[dot]org.
+Paper pieces should be no more than 8.5"x11" and mailed to us; digital piece emailed info[at]bayareagirlsrockcamp[dot]org.

 - We use a rolling application process, enrollment is first-come, first-served.
 Once we process your application, a spot is reserved for your camper.
 However, an instrument is not assigned until we receive both the Express Yourself piece and a tuition payment.

 - We do not assign bands ahead of time before the camp session.
 On the first day of camp, we have Band Formation activities that help inform the band assignments, and we take many different factors into account when forming the bands.
 If your camper has a friend at camp that she would like to be in a band with, she can indicate that on her Band Formation activity sheet on the first day.

 Interested in volunteering at summer camp?
 Find out more on our volunteer page.

 Bay Area Girls Rock Camp is a nonprofit dedicated to empowering girls through music, promoting an environment that fosters self-confidence, creativity and collaboration.